- Search The Registry

 *Anthony D. Allen was born on this date in 1772.
 He was a Black mariner and businessman.

-From Schenectady, New York, he was owned by the Dougal family, his mother was their slave and his father a freeman and a mariner.
-As a young man he picked up medical skills in Schenectady where ill or injured seamen and sea captains could recuperate ashore.
+From Schenectady, New York, he was owned by the Dougal family, his mother was their slave, and his father was a freeman and a mariner.
+As a young man, he picked up medical skills in Schenectady where ill or injured seamen and sea captains could recuperate ashore.
 As New York was a slave state until 1799, Allen was freed at the age of 24.